maksym-lepekh/asyop/library/thread.md

 The asy::op library provides a helper (`asy::fy()`) to quickly convert a blocking call into an asynchronous operation.
 The implementation is very efficient because a separate thread is created for each `asy::fy` call.
 The function supports two types of input arguments.

 The first one: functor that calls blocking functions.
-It is invoked in a separete
+It is invoked in a separate thread and the return type is used as na output type of the operation handle.

+The second one: an instance of the `std::future<Output>`.
+The implementation
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExOTUxNjIzOTddfQ==
+eyJoaXN0b3J5IjpbMTY0MzAxNjk3MF19
 -->